ncase/anxiety/scenes/act3.md

 */
 ```

-r: Y'know, it's good to see you finally let loose.
-Let go of all those bad vibes.
+r: Y'know, it's good to see you finally let loose, kid.
+To hell with all those bad vibes.

-(#act3a)

 h2: Yeah!
 I can't feel my own fear anymore!

-r: Hmmm, you sure about that?
+r: Hmmm, ya sure 'bout that?

-h2: What, you got *another* dare for me?
+h2: What, you've got *another* dare for me?

-r: I sure do.
-You see that swimming pool all the way down there?
+r: Sure do, babe.
+See that swimming pool *all* the way down there?

 ```
 publish('hong-next');